fatuma-tahalil/fatuma-tahalil/README.md

 # Hi

-When I was a kid I wanted to be a writer \
+I wanted to be a writer \
 Now I write code